 All the information stored in the env file must be kept confidential at all times.

-Use express-session npm package to store the user’s session whenever he is logged in.
+- Use the express-session npm package to store the user’s session whenever he is logged in.
 Configure all the details for express-session in the project.

-Modify the signup screen according to your requirement.
-This screen automatically comes with default express generator setup.
-Now create a post route for the signup page and implement auth0 AuthenticationClient database signup process for it.
-Below function will create a new user on auth0.
+- Modify the signup screen according to your requirement.
+This screen automatically comes with a default express-generator setup.
+Now create a post route for the signup page and implement the auth0 AuthenticationClient database signup process for it.
+The below function will create a new user on auth0.

-Now modify the login screen according to your requirement.
-This screen will also comes with default express generator setup.
+- Now modify the login screen according to your requirement.
+This screen will also comes with a default express-generator setup.
 Then create a post route and its middleware in the project.
-Add a auth0 password grant request to validate the users credentials.
+Add an auth0 password grant request to validate the user’s credentials.

-Auth0 AuthenticationClient password grant will invokes with the authentication data as arguments like idToken, accessToken, refreshToken, etc which will be used in the project for further authentication.
+- Auth0 AuthenticationClient password grant will invoke with the authentication data as arguments like idToken, accessToken, refreshToken, etc which will be used in the project for further authentication.